 Our Cigar 101 series aims to be a comprehensive guide to the world of cigars.
-After discussing the size and strength of cigars, we are now turning our attention to the rich and complex field of cigar flavours.
+After discussing the size and strength of cigars (as well as their anatomy), we are now turning our attention to the rich and complex field of cigar flavours.
 We are not referring to cigars infused with artificial flavour, but the natural taste of a good smoke.

 Cigar lovers know that different cigars have different tastes and can even distinguish the brands after a few draws; flavour is incredibly important in cigars and a lot of different elements work together to create something specific and unique to that brand or cigar.